hans-jorg/efm32gg-stk3700-gcc-cmsis/Installing-Tools.md

      |   Host   |-> USB ->|  Controller  |->----------------------->-|               |
      |    PC    |         |              |                           |               |
      |          |         |              |->-----Serial------------>-|               |
-     +----------+         +--------------+      (opcional)           +---------------+
+     +----------+         +--------------+      (optional)           +---------------+

 Generally, there is a serial interface between the Target and the Board Controller.
 It can be implemented using a physical channel with 2 lines or a virtual, using the SWD/JTAG channel.
 Both appears to the Host PC as a serial virtual port (COMx or /dev/ttyACMx).
-In this board the serial channel uses the UART0 unit (PE0 and PE1).
+In the STK3700 board the serial channel uses the UART0 unit (PE0 and PE1).

 # 4 Tools